Immunisation resources

 The Australian Immunisation Handbook provides national clinical guidance on the safest and most effective use of vaccines.

-You can find the latest statements by ATAGI on immunisation on the Department of Health and Aged Care webpage.
+You can find the latest statements by ATAGI on immunisation on the Department of Health, Disability and Ageing webpage.

 There will be scenarios where it is not appropriate to administer a vaccine due to a valid medical reason – be it temporarily or long-term.
 In such cases the person will require an Immunisation Medical Exemption.